harel-coffee/plasmodesma-auto/Documentation.md

     'BC_CHUNKSZ' : 1000,    # chunk size used by 'Iterative' baseline Correction,
-    'BC_NPOINTS' : 8,       # number of pivot points used by automatic 'Spline' baseline Correction 'BC_COORDS' : [],       # coordinates of pivot points in ppm used by 'Coord' baseline Correction 'TMS' : True,           # if true, TMS (or any ppm reference) is supposed to be present and used for ppm calibration
+    'BC_NPOINTS' : 8,       # number of pivot points used by automatic 'Spline' baseline Correction 'BC_COORDS' : [],       # coordinates of pivot points in ppm used by 'Coord' baseline Correction 'TMS' : True,           # if true, TMS (or any 0 ppm reference) is supposed to be present and used for ppm calibration 'LB_1H' : 1.0,          # exponential linebroadening in Hz used for 1D 1H 'LB_13C' : 3.0,         # exponential linebroadening in Hz used for 1D 13C
-                            # should a rather isolated singlet
-    'TMS_VALUE' : 0.0,      # the reference value used if TMS is true - not implemented yet
-    'TMS_VALUE_X' : 0.0,    # the reference value used for non proton (13C or 19F) if TMS is true
-    'TMS_WINDOW' : 0.1,     # the reference signal is searched in a -TMS_WINDOW ... +TMS_WINDOW window, in ppm
-                            # value for 1H, multiplied by 20 in 19F and 13C
-    'AUTOPHASE':True,        #
-    'LB_1H' : 1.0,          # exponential linebroadening in Hz used for 1D 1H
-    'LB_13C' : 3.0,         # exponential linebroadening in Hz used for 1D 13C
     'LB_19F' : 4.0,         # exponential linebroadening in Hz used for 1D 19F